chankhanlian/TidyPractice/CodeBook.md

-# SUMMARY
+# OVERVIEW

-The "Human Activity Data (tidy).txt" is a tidy data set based on data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The **_Human Activity Data (tidy).txt_** is a tidy data set based on data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The tidy data set contains average variable values for each subject and activity.
+There are 180 rows/observations and 68 columns/variables in the tidy data set.

 The original data is from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The data was downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The tidy data set was created from the original data using the following steps:
-1. The X_train.txt, y_train.txt, subject_train.txt, X_test.txt, y_test.txt, subject_test.txt files were combined into a single data set
+1. The *X_train.txt, y_train.txt, subject_train.txt, X_test.txt, y_test.txt, subject_test.txt* files were combined into a single data set.

 2. Only the 'Subject', 'Activity' and the mean and standard deviation (mean(), std()) variables were retained.